revzim/az-heroku-gameservers/README.md

 * paint -> you will change the color of any npcs/objects you come in contact with

 ### HOW TO PLAY
-* use your fingers/mouse to tap/click/drag the camera to move your player in whichever direction the player is facing.
+* use your fingers/mouse to tap/click/drag the camera to move your player in whichever direction the player is facing
-* use the speed slider to adjust your speed.
+* use the speed slider to adjust your speed
-* tap the menu button to view real-time stats about the game room/world.
+* tap the menu button to view real-time stats about the game room/world
 * tap the play button to toggle auto play.
-Auto play will automatically attempt to complete the task(s) of the game mode.
+Auto play will automatically attempt to complete the task(s) of the game mode
-* every AI that joins will have auto play toggled on automatically.
+* every AI that joins will have auto play toggled on automatically

 #### QUERY PARAMS
 * join a specific game room: `https://azim-gs.herokuapp.com/game/?room_id=<ROOM_ID>`